 8 Health service staff and leaders should engage in ongoing professional learning that focuses on disability access and co-design.

 Conclusion

-The Experts in Our Health project demonstrated the value of incorporating lived experiences in improving healthcare access for women with disabilities.
+The Experts in Our Health project demonstrated the value of incorporating lived experience in improving healthcare access for women with disabilities.
 By centring their voices and expertise, we can create more inclusive and effective healthcare systems.